14 Days On A Luxury Cruise Boat Cruising the Western Caribbean

-This was to be one of the highlights of this cruise.
-Not only was our tour guide Arthur exceptional, but we got to travel from the Atlantic to the Pacific in a dome car train, got a quick view of colourful Panama City and then got to see a few massive ships going through the Gatun Locks.
+This was one of the highlights of this cruise.
+Our tour guide Arthur exceptional.
+We travelled from the Atlantic to the Pacific in a dome car train, got a quick view of colourful Panama City and then got to see a few massive ships going through the Gatun Locks.

 While it might be interesting to actually transit the Panama Canal, we got to observe the canal and the locks from an external perspective.
 Not to be missed when you are in Central America!

-David and I started out divided on the allure of Cartegena and even though we saw no armed Contras in the streets, David remained unconvinced that Columbia was going to be on his future travel list.
-As we entered the port, we could see a very modern city spread out before us.
-Our energetic tour guide Maria, force marched us from tourist site to tourist side ensuring we got a broad but thin slice of Cartagena.
+David and I started out divided on the allure of Cartegena.
+And even though we saw no armed Contras in the streets, David remained unconvinced that Columbia was going to be on his future travel list.
+As we entered the port, we saw a very modern city spread out before us.
+Our energetic tour guide Maria, force marched us from tourist site to tourist side and ensured we got a broad but thin slice of Cartagena.

-It felt very European to me and I was drawn by the allure of small streets with balconies overflowing with vibrant coloured flowers and colour everywhere you looked.
+It felt very European to me.
+I was drawn by the allure of small streets with balconies that overflowed with vibrant coloured flowers.
+There was colour everywhere you looked.
 David was more turned off by the aggressive hawkers that pursued tourists at every stop.
 The onboard Emerald specialist offered to devise a 10 day Columbia tour for us and maybe one day we will be back!

-We have been to Jamaica a lot of times (it is a quick non-stop flight from Toronto) and had seen the Dunns River waterfall at Ochos Rios.
-Once all the tours had left we wandered in for a walk by the small waterfront and for a little shopping.
+We have visited Jamaica a lot of times (it is a quick non-stop flight from Toronto).
+On previous visits we saw the Dunns River waterfall at Ochos Rios.
+Once all the tours had left, we wandered in for a walk by the small waterfront and did a little shopping.

-David found the Appleton “Blue” rum that had been recommended to him by a Jamaican on board but he refused to pay the tourist price of $200US (when he had been told it could be had outside of a tourist port for $80).
-David was also searching for good coffee but could not find anyone to really educate him on why the Blue Mountain coffee beans were superior (at twice what we paid at home for pure Arabica bean Italian roasted coffee).
-We had been warned to not even consider ground coffee as the “blend” could contain almost anything!
-Needless to say, we were not going home with rum or coffee.
+David found the Appleton “Blue” rum that had been recommended to him by a Jamaican on board.
+But he refused to pay the tourist price of $200US (when he had been told it could be had outside of a tourist port for $80).
+David also searched for good coffee.
+But could not find anyone to really educate him on why the Blue Mountain coffee beans were superior.
+They were twice what we paid at home for pure Arabica bean Italian roasted coffee.
+We were warned to not even consider ground coffee as the “blend” could contain almost anything!
+Needless to say, we did not go home with rum or coffee.

 Georgetown, Grand Cayman:

-We had visited Grand Cayman and had scuba dived there on the same previous cruise where we visited Roatan, so we had been looking forward to a great two-tank reef or wall dive booked through the ship’s excursions system.
-We were disappointed that there were no other divers, so the excursions staff notified us that the dive company canceled our dives.
-Adapting quickly, we decided we would try this town on our own as well.
+We visited Grand Cayman and scuba dived there on a previous cruise.
+So we looked forward to a great two-tank reef or wall dive that we booked as a ship excursion.
+We were disappointed when we learned there were no other divers.
+Because the dive company canceled our dives.
+We adapted quickly and decided we would try this town on our own.

-It was a tender port and a shorter shore day and we miscalculated a little, thinking we would shop first and then return if we decided to snorkel.
+Georgetown was a tender port.
+This made it a shorter shore day and we miscalculated a little.
+We thought that we would shop first and then return if we decided to snorkel.
 It turned out that we should have passed on window shopping and brought out snorkel gear and swim suits.
 The snorkelling just to the side of the pier looked great!
-There were massive fish right at the ladder and we could see people snorkelling far out along the reef.
-The next time we come to Grand Cayman we will definitely plan on a beach and snorkel day!
+There were massive fish right at the ladder.
+And we saw people snorkelling far out along the reef.
+The next time we visit Grand Cayman, we will definitely plan on a beach and snorkel day!

 On “at sea” days, we took advantage of the wide variety of amenities onboard.
 Some days we were lazy and lounged by the pool.
 On other days we carted laptops and tried to catch up on blogging and picture editing.
 We learned a bit at a few seminars to help us be prepared for the upcoming ports.
-We typically planned our entertainment around the special guests and on this cruise we would again be delighted with this selection.
-Two of our absolute favourite ways to spend time on the ship included listening to the eclectic and amazing sounds of the Pudra String Quartet or watching the antics of the onboard chefs in the cooking demonstrations.
+We typically planned our entertainment around the special guests.
+On this cruise we were again delighted with this selection.
+We had two of our absolute favourite ways to spend time on the ship.
+When we could, we listened to the eclectic and amazing sounds of the Pudra String Quartet .
+Or we watched the antics of the onboard chefs in the cooking demonstrations.

-Having finally got the processes figured out for our one day back in Miami, we waited until the crowd was gone and then headed into Miami for a shopping day.
-While we had planned to walk, David found the free trolley that would deposit us exactly in the part of Miami we were looking for.
+We finally got the processes figured out for our one day back in Miami.
+After the crowd was gone, we headed into Miami for a shopping day.
+While we had planned to walk, David found the free trolley that would deposit us exactly in the part of Miami we needed.

-The bargains were plentiful and I used this as an excuse to replenish my cruise wardrobe a bit and we picked up the few things that we were looking for (including an adapter for the European outlets onboard the ship).
+The bargains were plentiful.
+I used this as an excuse to replenish my cruise wardrobe a bit.
+And we picked up the few things that we were looking for (including an adapter for the European outlets onboard the ship).

 Have you done a cruise to the Caribbean side of Central America?
 What should be plan on doing when cruising the Western Caribbean again?